 For external use only.

-Finacea Gel contains benzoic acid which is mildly irritant to the skin, eyes and mucous membranes and propylene glycol which may cause skin irritation.
-Care should be taken to avoid contact with the eyes, mouth and other mucous membranes, and patients should be instructed accordingly (see section 5.3 Preclinical safety data).
+Care should be taken when using Finacea Gel to avoid contact with the eyes, mouth and other mucous membranes, and patients should be instructed accordingly (see section 5.3 Preclinical safety data).
 In the event of accidental contact, the eyes, mouth and/or affected mucous membranes should be washed with large amounts of water.
 If eye irritation persists, patients should consult a physician.
 The hands should be washed after each application of Finacea Gel.

 Worsening of asthma in patients treated with azelaic acid has been reported rarely during post-marketing surveillance.